 Doohoma Head, in the soft, warm glow of an October evening, was a peaceful, picturesque scene that would inspire any landscape artist.

-The long, sandy beach, overlooked by Doohoma Head (Cean Romhar), is one of the most scenic beaches in Co Mayo with specactular views across Blacksod Bay to Slievemore, on Achill, and Blacksod, at the head of the Mullet.
+The long, sandy beach, overlooked by Doohoma Head (Cean Romhar), is one of the most scenic beaches in Co Mayo with spectacular views across Blacksod Bay to Slievemore, on Achill, and Blacksod, at the head of the Mullet.

 Our evening walk was all the more magical as we watched the Autumn sunset gently fall like a celestial curtain across the entrance to Blacksod Bay that from Dohooma is such a beautifully framed vista between Croaghaun on Achill and the tip of the Mullet peninsula to the north.